76ers vs. Pistons: Betting Odds, Game Notes & Prediction

 Key Game Notes

-- Sixers are 2-4 against the spread in their last six games
+- Pistons are 3-8 against the spread in their last 11 games

-- The total has gone over in seven of the Sixers’ last eight games
+- The total has gone over in ten of the Pistons’ last 15 games

-- Pistons are 3-7 against the spread in their last ten games
+- Sixers are 10-5 against the spread in their last 15 games

-- The total has gone over in eight of the Pistons’ last 11 games vs. Sixers
+- Total has gone over in eight of the Sixers’ last nine games

 Injury Report